-Fast-paced, energetic and busy, the city rarely seems to rest, and this is especially true of Tokyo's many centres.
+Fast-paced, energetic and busy, the city rarely seems to rest, and this is especially true for Tokyo's many centres.
 Shinjuku, Shibuya, Ikebukuro and Ueno; Nihombashi, Shimbashi and the famed Ginza.
 Each centre has its own special flavour and its enthusiastic adherents.
-Exclusive boutiques, enormous department stores and innumerable specialty shops entice the browser and window shopper as much as the serious buyer.
+Exclusive boutiques, enormous department stores and innumerable specialty shops entice the browser as much as the serious buyer.

-Art lovers are drawn to the many fine museums and art galleries, and the superb exhibits from around the world that are constantly on display.
+Art lovers are drawn to the many fine museums, art galleries and the superb exhibits from around the world that are constantly on display.
 Music fanciers also have a wide selection of concert halls that have full schedules of both local and visiting musicians performing all types of music.
 Theatre is extremely active as well, whether for local adaptations from the European and American stage or the spectacular kabuki and highly refined Noh.

-From traditional Buddhist temples and Shinto shrines to the high-tech Tokyo Tower, Tokyo is an unforgettable experience to savour and enjoy the year-round.
+From traditional Buddhist temples and Shinto shrines to the high-tech Tokyo Tower, Tokyo is an unforgettable experience to savour and enjoy all year-round.

 Tokyo Skytree offers two observation decks, at 350m and 450m high.
 You can view more during daylight hours – at peak visibility you can see up to 100km away, all the way to Mt Fuji – but it is at night that Tokyo appears truly beautiful.